Drone registration coming to the UK

 “Plans on deterrents and no fly zones should be developed so that they are proportional to the risks and do not impose unnecessary restrictions.
 The best answer to collision hazards is to take steps to avoid the collision in the first place, and DJI is proud to be a leader in technology initiatives to accomplish that objective,” it said.

-Last year the UK government and the Civil Aviation Authority put out a drone code offering steerage to drone owners on how to make safe use of their devices while regulations continued being developed.
+Last year the UK government and the Civil Aviation Authority put out a drone code offering steerage to drone owners on how to make safe use of their devices while regulations continued to be developed.
 Key principles in the drone code include to always keep your drone in sight and to stay below 400 feet (120 meters).

 0